Skip to main content

 How do I know if my rotors need replacement?

 Visible grooves, scoring, or a lip on the outer edge.
-Pulsing brake pedal or steering-wheel shake under braking — usually warped rotors.
+Pulsing brake pedal or steering-wheel shake under braking — usually disc thickness variation, or DTV (what most people call a 'warped' rotor).
 We measure rotor thickness with a micrometer and compare to the manufacturer's minimum spec — that's the actual answer.

 Can you resurface (turn) rotors instead of replacing?